-The IRS will calculate and automatically send the stimulus payment to those who are eligible.
+- How will payments be sent?
+As with the first round of stimulus assistance, the IRS will calculate and automatically send the stimulus payment to those who are eligible.
 They will use information from your most recent tax filings to calculate payment amounts and to determine whether your payment will be sent electronically to your bank account or mailed to you as a check.
-For more information about how the IRS will determine your payment method, please visit the IRS website.
+Meanwhile there are helpful steps you can take now to prepare for your possible payment.

 If you’re expecting to receive your stimulus payment via paper check, use mobile deposit or one of our ATMs for the fastest check deposit experience and skip long lines at our banking center drive-thru.

 All deposits are subject to review and funds from your deposit may not be available for immediate withdrawal.